 "Power without love is reckless and abusive.
 Love without power is sentimental and anemic.
 Power as its best is love implementing the demands of justice.
 Justice at its best is love correcting everything that stands against love". - Martin Luther King Jr.

-10 months traveling through South America.
-5 Countries, 1 language and so many different cultures.
+Ten months of travelling through South America.
+Five Countries, one language and so many different cultures.
 This continent is remarkable!
 It has so much to offer.
 It is so rich in nature and a pure form of living.
-I'm going to miss a lot of it; like the delicious juicy fruits, the little food stalls on every corner of the street, the nice plazas de armas where people come together, talk, share a hug or play chess.
+I'm going to miss a lot of it – like the delicious juicy fruits, the little food stalls on every corner of the street, the charming Plazas de Armas where people come together, talk, share a hug or play chess.
 The parks full of couples who express their love for each other so openly.
-The great distances when going from one place to another, feeling like you are in a whole new world, yet you are still in the same country.
-The feeling of not having to rush, "tranquilo" everybody always says.
+The vast distances when going from one place to another, feeling like you are in a whole new world, yet you are still in the same country.
+The feeling of not having to rush – "tranquilo" everybody always says.
 And I will miss even the street dogs.
 A lot of times they joined me for a little walk, gave me hugs when I needed one or protected me.

 It all started with the need to feel free like a bird.
 Leaving the comfortable nest which didn't suit me anymore and spreading my wings to discover what's out there.
-I said goodbye to my work, left my apartment and hugged my friends and family one more time before I took off.
+I said goodbye to my work, got rid of my apartment, and hugged my friends and family one more time before I took off.

-For me, my journey always had the underlying purpose to find and understand unconditional love.
-Before I spread my wings and flew away, I thought that unconditional love is only found when you meet your soulmate, the one who 'completes' you.
+For me, my journey always had the underlying purpose to seek and understand unconditional love.
+Before I spread my wings and flew away, I thought that you could only find unconditional love when you meet your soulmate, the one who 'completes' you.
 I knew that unconditional love is something you feel towards or receive from your family, the love of your father, mother, brother/sister or the love you feel for your friends.
 But I was afraid that I would never experience it outside of that circle.
 What I have discovered during my journey though, is that unconditional love is in everything.
-It is in nature, in cultures, in homemade food, in the people you meet, in the conversations you have.
+It is in nature, cultures, homemade food, the people you meet, the conversations you have.
 And the most important part of unconditional love lies within you.
 Love is the essence of our existence.
-It is what unites people, it's the core of everything.
+It is what unites people; it's the core of everything.

 The power of positivity

-This whole journey has made me more conscious of who I am, what I like, what I need and with whom I’d like to be in contact with.
+This whole journey has made me more conscious of who I am, what I like, what I need and with whom I’d like to be in contact.
 It made me so much stronger as a free woman in this beautiful world.
 The most interesting part of it all for me was the people I met along the way.
-The local people for example who are so proud of their country and who wanted to share this with me.
+The local people, for example, who are so proud of their country and who wanted to share this with me.
 Their history, their way of living, their culture, but most of all these people wanted to share their love with me.
-They opened their doors for me to be part of their family for a while and experience their lifestyle for myself.
-They made me feel at home and I always felt like I was able to give my love to them in return.
-Love is not something that you keep to yourself, it is something that you share with others.
-These experiences made me realize that I don't have one home.
+They opened their doors to be part of their family for a while and experience their lifestyle.
+They made me feel at home, and I always felt like I was able to give my love to them in return.
+Love is not something that you keep to yourself.
+It is something that you share with others.
+These experiences made me realise that I don't have one home.
 The country I come from isn't my home.
 My home is where I am, where my heart is.
 It's a safe place where I can share my love with others.

 What I’ve learned during my journey

-During my journey I’ve learned so much more about the cosmos, the planet earth we are living on, the galaxies around us, the thousands and thousands of stars we can see at night, the power of the sun, the influence of weather, and all these kinds of things that I was able to experience in their purest form.
+During my journey, I’ve learned so much more about the cosmos, the planet earth we are living on, the galaxies around us, the thousands and thousands of stars we can see at night, the power of the sun, the influence of weather, and all the other incredible things that I was able to experience in their purest form.
 All of it is absolutely remarkable!

-I’ve learned how it feels to just be happy with the basics of life.
-Not the form of having it all, but just being happy with a bed to sleep in, a roof above my head and food to strengthen my body.
+I’ve learned how it feels just to be happy with the basics of life.
+Not the form of having it all, but being satisfied with a bed to sleep in, a roof over my head and food to strengthen my body.
 Even electricity sometimes became a luxury!
-It wasn't always easy, there were definitely moments when I felt lost and when I asked myself "what am I doing?".
-In moments like these I usually found myself lying in bed all day, crying and eating chocolate.
-Luckily these moments never lasted much longer than a week as I started to recognize what happened inside of me.
-I’ve always been somebody who believes that things happen for a reason and I still believe that.
-All of my experiences were connected with each other, they helped me to build more and more of what I was looking for.
+It wasn't always easy; there were moments when I felt lost and when I asked myself "what am I doing?".
+In moments like these, I usually found myself lying in bed all day, crying and eating chocolate.
+Luckily these moments never lasted much longer than a week as I started to recognise what happened inside of me.
+I’ve always been somebody who believes that things happen for a reason and I still think that.
+All of my experiences were connected, they helped me to build more and more of what I was looking for.
 I wouldn't be here now if I hadn't made the choices I made during my journey.
 And yes, I also believe that the bad things in this world happen for a reason, things like war, poverty, illness, global warming, etc.

 Another great quote from this inspiring man says it all for me: